Best wax for black cars

 - Good durability and longevity

-- Very high carnauba content for ultimate finish
+- Very high carnauba content for the ultimate finish

 - Outstanding levels of gloss and shine